boolxy/dataforseo/README.md

 # DataForSEO

-The easiest way for using DataForSEO Api in PHP
+The easiest way for using DataForSEO APIs in PHP

 ## Installation